Davina Whitehouse: Honours and awards

 Whitehouse won for Best Actor at the 1973 Feltex Awards for her role in An Awful Silence.
 In 1978 she won the Best Actress "Sammy" for The Night Nurse at the Australian Film and Television Awards.

 In the 1985 Queen's Birthday Honours, Whitehouse was appointed an Officer of the Order of the British Empire, for services to the performing arts, and in 1987 she was the subject of an episode of the New Zealand version of This is Your Life.
 In 1990, Whitehouse was awarded the New Zealand 1990 Commemoration Medal.
 Whitehouse received a best actress nomination for Face Value at the 1997 New Zealand film and television awards, and she received the Rudall Hayward Award for lifetime achievement in films at the 1998 New Zealand film and television awards.

 Later life and death

 Whitehouse wrote her autobiography, Davina – An Acting Life, published in 1999.
 She died on 25 December 2002 in Auckland, following a series of strokes.
-She was predeceased by her husband, Archie Whitehouse, and survived by their two children.
+She was predeceased by her husband, Archie Whitehouse, and survived by their two children, one of whom (Steve) had an illustrious 30 year career working in the UN's radio and television units, where he documented global peacekeeping and humanitarian efforts.
+He died aged 73.